jacebenson/jace.pro/content/post/2017-09-21-wfh/index.md

 ---
-aliases:
-- '/wfh/'
-- '/2017-09-21-wfh/'
-date: '2017-09-21'
-keywords:
-- wfh
-- remote
-- working remote
-layout: post
-tags:
-- other
-title: Working from home
+title: "Working from home"
+subtitle: "This is more a guide, things I think I needed or wished I had when working from home."
+summary: "A guide, things I needed when I worked from home"
-authors: ["jace"]
+authors: ['jace']
+date: 2017-09-21T20:25:56-05:00
+#lastmod: 2019-09-07T23:25:56-05:00
+featured: false
+draft: false
+projects: []
 ---

-This is more a guide, things I think I needed or wished I had when working from home.

-# Working From Home

-I think theoatmeal.com's \"[Why working from home is both awesome and HORRIBLE](http://theoatmeal.com/comics/working_home) sum's up a lot of the social considerations to keep in mind.
+I think theoatmeal.com's [Why working from home is both awesome and HORRIBLE](http://theoatmeal.com/comics/working_home) sum's up a lot of the social considerations to keep in mind.
 I'll breakdown my opinion of these things and how to combat them and add a few below.